Understanding Diary Studies: Definition, Significance, and the Digital Transformation with ExpiWell

 Line divider

-Diary studies are similar to, but also differ subtly from, experience sampling methods (ESM) and ecological momentary assessments (EMA).
-Specifically, diary studies often have individuals qualitatively record what they do during the day or a period of time.
-This method captures not only the subjective experience, but also what individuals care most about, and what occupies "the vast majority" of their "conscious attention" (Wheeler & Reis, 1991, p.
-340).
+Diary studies are similar to but also differ subtly from experience sampling methods (ESM) and ecological momentary assessments (EMA).
+Specifically, diary studies often involve individuals qualitatively recording what they do during the day or a period of time.

 The Critical Role of Diary Studies

-The longitudinal nature of diary studies provides a window into the ebb and flow of daily life, offering insights that are often invisible in other research methods, although having similar strengths of ESM and EMA.
+The longitudinal nature of diary studies provides a window into the ebb and flow of daily life, offering insights that are often invisible in other research methods, although having similar strengths to ESM and EMA.
 Therefore, diary studies are invaluable for:

 Applications Across Disciplines